Canada advances to World Cup for first time in 36 years

 “Canada is a football nation, man.
 We better believe it,” Herdman said.
 “And we’re going to keep coming.
 We’ve only gotten started.”

-Canada sits atop the table in the final qualifying round with 28 points, followed by the United States, which held the edge over third-place Mexico on goal difference.
-The United States hosted Panama and Mexico was at Honduras later on Sunday.
+Canada sits atop the table in the final qualifying round with 28 points, followed by the United States (25 points), which held the edge over third-place Mexico (25) on goal difference.
+The United States defeated Panama 5-1 and Mexico downed Honduras 1-0 in the late games Sunday.

 Costa Rica won 2-1 at El Salvador to maintain fourth place with 22 points and prevent the U.S. from being able to clinch Sunday night.
 Anthony Contreras scored on a bicycle kick in the 30th minute, Christian Gil tied the score one minute later and Joel Campbell put the Ticos ahead in the first minute of first-half stoppage time.
 Costa Rica hosts the U.S. on Wednesday night.